 Information for Respite Providers:

-Respite Providers are hired as per diem employees for NAMI Maine.
-Individuals who would like to provide respite services can work up to 10 hours per day/ 20 hours per week.
+Respite Providers are hired as per diem employees for NAMI Maine and must be at least 21 years old.
+Individuals who would like to provide respite services can work up to 10 hours per day/ 30 hours per week.
 It is a requirement that providers are certified and should submit the following material:

 Provider Application (all four forms):

 4. Child Protective Request Form, RETURN FORM TO NAMI Maine but DO NOT send $15 – NAMI Maine will cover the costs.
 (Child Protective Form)

 We will reach back out to you if we have any questions or need clarification.

 Please note the following important changes to respite services: